 - Polishing – Gemstones still have a few rough edges and minor surface blemishes after they go through the cutting process.
 These imperfections are removed by polishing the gems multiple times with different grits.
 These grits include coarse diamond dust for harder gemstones and cerium or aluminum oxide for softer stones.

 The smooth, brilliant gemstones are now ready to be set into engagement rings.
-Every engagement ring is designed with a specific type or types of settings to hold stones.
+Every engagement ring is designed with a specific type of settings to hold stones.
 The most common setting is the prong setting, but other options include the channel and bezel settings.

 All of these settings work by having prongs or strips of the ring’s metal that come up a little higher than the gemstone and can be bent over the gem to hold it in place.
 Larger gems are fairly easy to set into rings, but the tiny diamonds or other gems which are set into the sides of a ring or used to create a halo around a primary stone require steady hands and powerful magnifying glasses.

-Once all the stones have been set in an engagement ring, the ring is double checked for any defects and then given a thorough cleaning and one last polishing.
+Once all the stones have been set in an engagement ring, the ring is double checked for any defects and is then given a thorough cleaning and one last polishing.

 It is now ready to represent the beauty, resilience and value of true love and marriage.